 Postseason berths: Six

-Lowdown: Six teams from the Wesco (x5) and Northwest (x1) Conferences will qualify for the Week 10 state play-in games.
-In Week 9, the North and South conferences will match up in a crossover games to decide the conference seeding for Week 10.
+Lowdown: Six teams from the Wesco (x5) and Northwest (x1) Conferences will qualify for the Week 9 crossover games.=

 Here’s the projected schedule for Week 9: